grafana/Grafana-Alloy-for-Beginners/README.md

 - Scrape the targets' metrics using the [`prometheus.scrape`](https://grafana.com/docs/alloy/latest/reference/components/prometheus/prometheus.scrape/) component
 - Use [`prometheus.remote_write`](https://grafana.com/docs/alloy/latest/reference/components/prometheus/prometheus.remote_write/)to write the metrics to the locally running Mimir

+We are going to introduce a new component called service discovery (`discovery.http`).

+When you are observing your infrastructure/applications, it's likely that you are working with a dynamic environment.
 <img width="907" alt="image" src="https://github.com/user-attachments/assets/f420f7c3-87c6-40c6-9be4-d594aa498338" />

+There could be 1000 servers going up and down whose names and addresses you don't know.
 <img width="908" alt="image" src="https://github.com/user-attachments/assets/fe1aae3a-4552-4c1a-8c34-6d05e18b1be6" />

+You want to avoid having to manage this ever-changing list of things to scrape and get metrics from yourself.

+So let's say you are working with Amazon instances.
+Instead of hard coding all the names and addresses, you could reach out to an Amazon endpoint and have it find all of the instances for you and expose those as targets so alloy could scrape it.

 #### Instructions